ideabosque/datawald_nsagency/README.md

 ### Item and Transaction Mapping

-Establish mappings for handling item data and transaction details:
+Define mappings for item data and transaction details:

 ```json
 {